TrulsKarlsson/BachelorThesis/README.md

 ## Running the code
 To run the code you need to first create a virtual environment on your local machine in a suitable place.
 After run:

-python3 -m venv env
+* python3 -m venv env

-source ./env/bin/activate
+* source ./env/bin/activate

-To load the requirements, please run: pip install -r requirements.txt You should now be able to run the python notebooks.
+Once in the (env), you need to load the requirements, please run:

+* pip install -r requirements.txt

+You should now be able to run the python notebooks.